jschhie/portfolio/README.md

 # Personal Website Portfolio

-* Built from scratch using Python's Flask framework, HTML, CSS, Bootstrap, and Jinja templating
+* Developed from scratch using Python's Flask framework, along with HTML, CSS, Bootstrap, and Jinja templating
-* Portfolio site with a Home, About, and Projects page
+* Features a portfolio site with a Home, About, and Projects pages
-<br>⤷ Hosted on PythonAnywhere; you can check it out at: https://jschhieportfolio.pythonanywhere.com/
+* Hosted on PythonAnywhere at: https://jschhieportfolio.pythonanywhere.com